rpm-software-management/dnf5/doc/commands/upgrade.8.rst

 ``--allowerasing``
     | Allow erasing of installed packages to resolve any potential dependency problems.

+``--downloadonly``
+    | Only download packages for transaction.

 ``--destdir=<path>``
-    Set directory used for downloading packages to.
+    | Set directory used for downloading packages to.
 Default location is to the current working directory.
+    | Automatically sets the ``downloadonly`` option.

 ``--skip-unavailable``
     | Allow skipping packages that are not possible to upgrade.
 All remaining packages will be upgraded.